kz306438/StudentDatabase/README.md

 ## Author

-This project was developed by [kz306438].
-If you have any questions or suggestions, feel free to contact me at [kz306438@gmail.com].
+This project was developed by Kirill.
+If you have any questions or suggestions, feel free to contact me at kz306438@gmail.com.

 ## License